albertquiroga/EasyGlue/README.md

 The project currently supports:

 * Reading/writing from/to:
-    * S3, in any of the formats supported by Glue
+    * S3, in any of the file formats supported by Glue
     * JDBC
     * RDDs
     * DynamoDB
+    * DocumentDB and MongoDB
 * Secrets Manager integration for JDBC read/writes

 ## Usage